 When you return home, do the following to help ensure a smooth recovery:

 - Care for your catheter as directed.
-The catheter may need to remain in place from a few days to two weeks.
+The catheter may need to remain in place from a few days to 2 weeks.
 Your doctor may ask you to insert a catheter a few times a week to keep the scar tissue from closing again.

 - Follow all your doctor's instructions.